Pomax/browser-based-web-editor/README.md

 ## One-time Caddy permissions

-When you run the system, Caddy will set up a name binding when you switch projectsl.
+When you run the system, Caddy will set up a name binding when you switch projects.
 However, the first time you do that after having installed it, it will need your permission to add a new certificate authority to your OS's list of certificate authorities.
 You'll want to allow that, because otherwise localhost HTTPS won't work =)

 ## Edit syncing